Suad Joseph: Middle East/South Asia Studies Program, UC Davis

 Joseph is the Founding Director of the Middle East/South Asia Studies Program (ME/SA) at the University of California, Davis (2004–2009).
 ME/SA meets the growing demand of students for courses to develop their understanding of this critical region.
 Originally launched as an undergraduate minor program, ME/SA won a substantial grant from the U.S. Department of Education in 2006 enabling it to add new courses including Arabic and Hindi/Urdu instruction, sponsor conferences and lectures, and launch a K-12 teacher training workshop.
 In the Fall of 2008, ME/SA launched its undergraduate Major, and by 2010, it had 30 affiliated faculty members, 20 teaching faculty members, and offered over 80 courses.
 By 2011, ME/SA had won an endowment for a Visiting Lecturer from the PARSA Community Foundation to launch Iranian studies.
 ME/SA will offer a minor in Iranian Studies by 2014.
 In 2011 ME/SA also won a donor gift to assist in the development of an Arab Studies minor which it also plans to launch by 2014.
 Joseph led both of these efforts.
 According to the website, “As the only University of California campus with a minor and major in Middle East/South Asia Studies, UC Davis is a pioneer in the study of the Middle East and South Asia in relationship to each other.”

 Five-university consortium facilitator

-Joseph is the facilitator of the American University of Beirut, American University in Cairo, Lebanese American University, University of California, Davis and Birzeit University Consortium, which she founded in 2011.
-The five-university consortium organizes collaborative research among the scholars at these universities.
-Collaborations have included projects on water, law, gender, genetics, biotechnology, the environment, Middle East studies and other interdisciplinary research.
+Joseph is also the founder and facilitator of a five-university consortium of the American University of Beirut, American University in Cairo, Lebanese American University, UCD, and Birzeit University Consortium.